grafana/writers-toolkit/docs/sources/writing-guide/documentation-structure/index.md

 # Documentation structure

 The Grafana Labs Docs team makes intentional decisions about how to organize and structure product documentation.
-With well-structured content, users can find what they need quickly and easily.
+With well-structured content, you can find what you need quickly and easily.

 Before you begin contributing to documentation, it is important to understand the structure of the content.